GPS & Video InstallationGeneral concepts and installation techniques

 Install Tips Part 2

 - Install GPS unit behind the radio, in the OBD or J-Bus port or near the steering column.

-- Make sure GPS unit gets constant 12v power even when the ignition is off by testing with a multi-meter.
+- For 3-wire installs, make sure GPS unit gets constant 12v power even when the ignition is off by testing with a multi-meter.
 Watch the power when the vehicle is started and shut down.
 Some power leads can lose all power during starting which will cause problems with the GPS systems.
 It should not dip below 9 volts.

-- Make sure you have a good ground secured with a screw and Torque Seal.
+- For 3-wire installs, make sure you have a good ground secured with a screw and Torque Seal.

-- If using switched power test, test the power as the ignition is turned on and off.
+- For 3-wire installs, if using switched power test, test the power as the ignition is turned on and off.

 - Do not block or cover the GPS antenna with metal.

-- The optimum location for the cellular and GPS antenna is on the windshield of the vehicle.
+- For 3-wire installs, the optimum location for the cellular and GPS antenna is on the windshield of the vehicle.

 - Antennas are directional; make sure it is facing up and lying as flat as possible.
 Secure them in place with 3M automotive tape or zip ties or a mounting bracket so the device moves with the vehicles frame.

-- Secure antennas placed inside the dash so they don’t shift at a later time and create a communication issue.
+- For 3-wire installs, secure antennas placed inside the dash so they don’t shift at a later time and create a communication issue.

-- Never tap into wires that may impact the safety of the vehicle such as an airbag wire.
+- For 3-wire installs, never tap into wires that may impact the safety of the vehicle such as an airbag wire.
 Steering columns is generally the best option.